 The 'Thesis template' is an integral part of these guidelines and should be used by the student to produce the thesis.
 The template defines the style and format of the text, chapter titles, figure and table captions, tables of contents, citations, etc., which the student is expected to follow strictly in the thesis.

 Appendices to the instructions:

+- Erasmus+ timeline for submission and defence of the thesis,

-- Thesis template, - Spine of the thesis.
+- Thesis template,

+- Spine of the thesis.

-In Ljubljana, 26 September 2023
+In Ljubljana, 11 December 2023.